ThakeeNathees/algo/README.md

 A simple & fast C++ serialization header only library.

 ### Install
-It's header only library just copy the source folder to your include path and use a C++11 compiler or use as a pre-compiled library.
+It's a header only library just copy the source folder to your include path and use a C++11 compiler or use as a pre-compiled library.

 ### Usage Samples
 ```c++